Dance of Death: Du Lac & Fey: Reception

 Dance of Death: Du Lac & Fey received "mixed or average" reviews according to Metacritic.
 Reviewers commonly praised the game's writing and voice acting, but criticised it from various technical and design standpoints, in particular regarding the "broken" launch version due to the (later fixed) saving problem, and in general often perceived it as uneven and unfinished.

 Awards

 The game won the award for "Best Audio Design" at The Independent Game Developers' Association Awards, whereas its other nomination was for the "Heritage Award".
-It was also nominated for "Best Dialogue for an Indie Game" at the 18th Annual G.A.N.G.
-Awards.
+It was also nominated for "Best Dialogue for an Indie Game" at the 18th Annual Game Audio Network Guild Awards.